The man stood before Heaven’s gates, hope lighting his eyes. He’d lived a good life and was confident on his chances of getting past the pearly gates.

 St Peter looked impressed, but then the man eagerly added, “For thine is the power and the glory, forever and ever, amen.”

 St Peter’s face fell.
-“I’m sorry, my dear boy, but that is not part of the Lord’s Prayer.
-I cannot allow you into heaven.”
+“I’m sorry, my dear boy, but that extra bit?
+Not in the original.
+Can’t let you into heaven.”

-St Peter thought for a moment before saying, “Well, seeing as you have lived an honest life, I will allow you to go back down to earth and try again.
-But this time, you must pay some penance, and make sure to get the Lord’s Prayer correct.”
+St Peter thought for a moment before saying, “Well, seeing as you have lived an honest life, perhaps you could get a second chance, but it will almost certainly come with a test.
+And when you return, make sure to get the Lord’s Prayer correct.”

 The young man nodded eagerly, grateful for the second chance.
-Suddenly, there was a bright flash of light, and he woke up in a strange, noisy place.
+Suddenly, the ethereal realm shifted.
+There was a bright flash of light, and he woke up in a strange, noisy place.

 He looked around, confused, and saw a small boy staring at him.
-“Excuse me,” the young man said, “Do you know where I am?”
+“Excuse me,” the young man said, “Where am I?”